Dwijad/Dockerize-Kafka-Connect/README.md

 # Dockerize Confluent Kafka Connect Worker

 Build docker image for secured confluent kafka Connect worker in your local docker environment with Debzeium MySQL connector and JDBC source/sink connector.
-Use the docker image from connect worker in kubernetes cluster in a distributed way.
+Run the docker image using docker CLI or use a kubernetes cluster in a distributed way.

 The image is available in the [Docker Hub](https://hub.docker.com/r/dwijad/kafka-connect)